FIFA World Cup Trophy: Jules Rimet Trophy

 As a security measure, the (English) Football Association secretly manufactured a replica of the trophy for use in exhibitions rather than the original.
 This replica was used on occasions until the original trophy had to be handed back to FIFA for the next competition in 1970.
 Since FIFA had explicitly denied the FA permission to create a replica, the replica also had to disappear from public view and was for many years kept under its creator's bed.
 This replica was sold at an auction in 1997 for £254,500, when it was purchased by FIFA.
 The high auction price, 10 times the reserve price of £20,000–30,000, was led by speculation that the auctioned trophy was not the replica trophy but the original itself.
 Testing by FIFA confirmed the auctioned trophy was a replica.
 Soon afterwards FIFA arranged for the replica to be lent for display at the English National Football Museum, which was then based in Preston but is now in Manchester.

 The Brazilian team won the tournament for the third time in 1970, allowing them to keep the real trophy in perpetuity, as had been stipulated by Jules Rimet in 1930.
 It was put on display at the Brazilian Football Confederation headquarters in Rio de Janeiro, in a cabinet with a front of bullet-proof glass.

 On 19 December 1983, the trophy was stolen again.
 The wooden rear of the cabinet was forced open with a crowbar and the cup was taken.
 Four men were tried and convicted in absentia for the crime.
-The trophy has never been recovered, and it is widely believed to have been melted down and sold into gold bars.
-However, some believe the trophy wasn't melted down and was instead sold onto the black market and may still exist.
+The trophy has never been recovered, and it is widely believed to have been melted down into gold bars and sold.
+However, some believe the trophy was not melted down (as it did not actually contain enough gold to produce gold bars if melted down) and was instead sold onto the black market and may still exist.

-Only one piece of the Jules Rimet Trophy has been found, the original base, which FIFA had kept in a basement of the federation's Zürich headquarters prior to 2015.
+Only one piece of the Jules Rimet Trophy has been found, the original base, which had been replaced in 1954.
+It was kept in a basement of FIFA's Zürich headquarters until it was rediscovered in 2014.

 The Confederation commissioned a replica of their own, made by Eastman Kodak, using 1.8 kg of gold.
 This replica was presented to Brazilian military president João Figueiredo in 1984.